-Article 178-7 When a person concerned in the case gives an opportunity to learn the name and residence of a witness, an expert witness, an interpreter, or a translator to the opponent pursuant to the provisions of the main clause of Article 299, paragraph (1) of the Code prior to the first trial date, the person must give the opportunity as early as possible.
-The same applies in the event that a person concerned in the case, pursuant to the provisions of Article 299-4, paragraph (2) of the Code, gives an opportunity to learn a pseudonym in lieu of the name, or a contact address in lieu of the residence to the accused or the defense counsel, without giving an opportunity to learn the name or residence of a witness, an expert witness, an interpreter, or a translator.
+Article 178-7 When a person concerned in the case gives an opportunity to learn the name and residence of a witness, etc. to the opponent pursuant to the provisions of the main clause of Article 299, paragraph (1) of the Code prior to the first trial date, the person must give the opportunity as early as possible.